QubesOS/qubes-doc/user/advanced-topics/disposable-customization.md

 2. Change the qube's settings and/or applications, as desired.
 Some examples of changes you may want to make include:
     - Changing Firefox's default startup settings and homepage.
     - Changing default editor, image viewer.
 In Debian-based templates this can be done with the `mimeopen` command.
-    - Changing the DisposableVM's default NetVM.
+    - Changing the disposable's default NetVM.
 For example, you may wish to set the NetVM to "none."
-Then, whenever you start a new DisposableVM, you can choose your desired ProxyVM manually (by changing the newly-started DisposableVMs settings).
-This is useful if you sometimes wish to use a DisposableVM with a Whonix Gateway, for example.
-It is also useful if you sometimes wish to open untrusted files in a network-disconnected DisposableVM.
+Then, whenever you start a new disposable, you can choose your desired ProxyVM manually (by changing the newly-started disposables settings).
+This is useful if you sometimes wish to use a disposable with a Whonix Gateway, for example.
+It is also useful if you sometimes wish to open untrusted files in a network-disconnected disposable.

 4. Shutdown the qube (either by `poweroff` from qube's terminal, or `qvm-shutdown` from dom0 terminal).

-## Using static DisposableVMs for sys-*
+## Using static disposables for sys-*

-You can use a static DisposableVM for `sys-*` as long as it is stateless.
+You can use a static disposable for `sys-*` as long as it is stateless.
 For example, a `sys-net` using DHCP or `sys-usb` will work.
 In most cases `sys-firewall` will also work, even if you have configured app qube firewall rules.
 The only exception is if you require something like VM to VM communication and have manually edited `iptables` or other items directly inside the firewall app qube.